 The IT department monitors the internet use of all those using the school network.
 Any concerns around the use of ICT by staff or students are reported to the DSL.
 Concerns about students are reported by student advisers to parents so that they can work in partnership with the student(s).
+Parents are asked to cooperate and install a content filtering app on their child's devices to make sure no inappropriate content can be access even when using 3G/4G/5G.
 Police are involved as appropriate.
 Filters are in place to safeguard children from accessing inappropriate material, including that relating to terrorism and other illegal activities, such as pornography and violence.